 On top of this, it is beyond safe, people tend to have proper manners while traveling, and the trains and buses are well maintained.
 Even if you don’t have a car, as long as you have a bike to ride to the nearest train station, you can get where you need to go.

-Amazon.co.jp, Rakuten, Yahoo Shopping, Costco Online, IKEA, and a plethora of other sites make living in Japan convenient in 2023.
+Amazon.co.jp, Rakuten, Yahoo Shopping, Costco Online, IKEA, and a plethora of other sites make living in Japan very convenient.
 You can, for the most part, get the products that are familiar to you when you want them.
 Online shopping and worldwide shipping have changed the experience of living here as an expat.

 I have to add a few personal recommendations though.
 One is The Meat Guy, a website that allows you to order steaks and meat from all over the world.
 Then there’s iHerb, which has vitamins, shampoos, and self-care products you can’t find in Japanese stores.